UnB-KnEDLe/DODFMiner/docs/source/tutorials/JSON_extraction.md

-# JSON acts extraction tutorial
+# JSON Acts Extraction Tutorial

 This tutorial is meant to help in the process of extracting acts from the section 3 of the DODF JSON files manually.
 These are the types of acts extracted from the section 3: